RolandWarburton/knowledge/Networking/Portainer Remote Endpoints.md

 In this situation we have two machines:

-* My local LAN network hosting a docker daemon on 10.0.0.50
+* My local LAN network hosting a docker daemon on 10.0.0.50, its FQDN within my LAN is store.rolandw.lan
-* My remote docker network on my VPS (which also hosts portainer) on 1.2.3.4
+* My remote docker network on my VPS (which also hosts portainer) on 1.2.3.4, its FQDN is portainer.rolandw.dev

 We need to do the following to succeed at securing docker.

-* Expose port 2376 for secure traffic (2375 is traditionally for unsecure traffic exposed by dockers api)
+* Expose port 2376 for secure traffic (2375 is traditionally for unsecured api traffic exposed by dockers)
 * Generate a TLS server certificate authority to sign a...
   * Server certificate
   * Client certificate